Jeep Grand Cherokee: Transmission parking pawl

 In April 2016, the National Highway Traffic Safety Administration (NHTSA) ordered a recall of 2014 and 2015 Jeep Grand Cherokees and other cars that use an electronic gear shifter because it sometimes does not go into (or does not remain in) the park position, despite the operator's best intentions.
 Consumers reported that they put the car in park and left the engine running, and then were surprised when the car rolled away under power.

-An investigation by FCA US and the National Highway Traffic Safety Administration found some drivers have exited their vehicles without first selecting "PARK."
+An investigation by FCA US and the National Highway Traffic Safety Administration found that some drivers have exited their vehicles without first selecting "PARK."
 Such behavior may pose a safety risk if a vehicle's engine is still running.
 The company is aware of 41 injuries that are potentially related.
 It was also the cause of actor Anton Yelchin's death.
-The vehicles involved in these events were inspected and no evidence of equipment failure was found.
+The vehicles involved in these events were inspected, and no evidence of equipment failure was found.
 The vehicles also deliver warning chimes and alert messages if their driver-side doors are opened while their engines are still running and "PARK" is not engaged.
 However, the investigation suggested these measures may be insufficient to deter some drivers from exiting their vehicles without selecting "PARK," so FCA US will enhance the warnings and transmission-shift strategy on these vehicles.
 The enhancements will combine warnings with a transmission-shift strategy to automatically prevent a vehicle from moving, under certain circumstances, even if the driver fails to select "PARK."

-The final fix was Safety Recall S27 / NHTSA 16V-240, a software update that adds an "auto park" feature that will automatically put the vehicle in park if the driver's door is opened and the driver seatbelt is unlatched while the vehicle is stopped or moving slowly.
+The final fix was Safety Recall S27 / NHTSA 16V-240, a software update that adds an "auto park" feature that will automatically put the vehicle in park if the driver's door is opened and the driver's seatbelt is unlatched while the vehicle is stopped or moving slowly.

-Jeep has now replaced the shifter with a conventional lever which stays in position for late-2016 models.
+Jeep has now replaced the shifter with a conventional lever, which stays in position for late-2016 models.

 Other recalls

 In July 2017, 2012–14 Jeep Grand Cherokee SUVs were recalled due to possible alternator failure.
-If the alternator fails, the vehicle may stall and/or if the alternator has a short circuit, a fire may occur.
+If the alternator fails, the vehicle may stall, and/if the alternator has a short circuit, a fire may occur.

 In October 2017, 2011–14 model year Grand Cherokees were recalled due to improperly installed brake shields in some vehicles.

 On February 25, 2022, Stellantis and Jeep issued a stop-sale order for 2022 Grand Cherokee and Grand Cherokee L models in dealership inventory.
 The order was issued after it was discovered that the Radio Frequency Hub Module (RFHM) would cause some vehicles to not recognize the key fob, rendering the vehicles unable to start.
 This would require the vehicles to be towed to the dealership.
-This order only affected a "limited number of vehicles", and parts were shipped to dealerships as soon as they became available.
+This order only affected a limited number of vehicles, and parts were shipped to dealerships as soon as they became available.